willowcheng/willowcheng.github.io/index.md

 		<header class="major">
 			<h2>Blog</h2>
 		</header>
-		<p>When I was young, I don't write dairy at all.
-For sure, we're always lazy to write posts for recording.
-The initial motivation of writing posts is to enrich content.
-Later on I found sharing things and learning from others can always make myself rewarding, so I'll keep write to make my life enthusiastic.
-By the way, I'm interested in music, code and user interface.</p>
+		<p>I came from a person who don't like writing diary, and actually don't like reading at all.
+		At some point, I found my initial motivation of writing to share what I know, and I value for, as the giveback to what I learned from others.
+		Every post makes me feel rewarding, so I think it's a long term win to keep my life enthusiastic.
+		By the way, my interest always shift around, currently interested in music, code, design, mobile photography, etc.</p>
 		<ul class="actions">
 			<li><a href="blog" class="button next">Read</a></li>
 		</ul>